 Parent and Baby Screenings

-Bring along baby for our weekly film screenings of the latest new releases every Monday morning.
+Bring along baby for our weekly film screenings of the latest new releases each Monday and Saturday morning.

 Enjoy the best new films on the big screen with your little ones of twelve months and under in a relaxed environment, without worrying about making too much noise.
 Lights are turned up higher and sound is turned down lower, so you get the easiest environment for you and your baby.

 Tickets are just £6 per adult, plus a booking fee*

 Sign up to our Friday newsletter to be the first to know about our upcoming Parent and Baby screenings.

 Please note: the advertised start time of 11.15am is the beginning of the programmed adverts and trailers, timings for these vary week to week.

 To leave feedback regarding these screenings, please email [email protected]

 *Booking fee is £1.50 when booked online, no fee when booked in person